Research on Rolfing® Structural Integration

 Findley TW, Quigley K, Maney M, Chaudhry H, Agbaje I. Improvement in balance with Structural Integration (Rolfing): A controlled case series in persons with myofascial pain.
 American Academy of Physical Medicine and Rehabilitation, October 9, 2004, Phoenix Arizona.
 Archives of Physical Medicine and Rehabilitation 85(9):e34, Sep 2004.

-Hansen, A, Price, K, Feldman, H. Myofascial Structural Integration: A Promising Complementary Therapy for Young Children with Spastic Cerebral Palsey.
+Hansen A, Price K, Feldman H. Myofascial Structural Integration: A Promising Complementary Therapy for Young Children with Spastic Cerebral Palsey.
+Journal of Evidence-Based Complementary & Alternative Medicine.
+17(2):131-135, April 2012.

 Hunt VV, Massey W, Weinberg R, Bruyere R, Hahn PM.
 Study of Structural Integration from neuromuscular, energy field and emotional approaches.
 Research report submitted to the Rolf Institute.
 UCLA Dept. of Kinesiology.
 Boulder, CO: Rolf Institute for Structural Integration, 1977.